Captains and the Branch Presidency

 While the training is mostly automated, captains may need to involve themselves personally and engage other members of the community public service to make training effective.
 In addition, the innovation in training and wide-ranging interaction with other departments, agencies, and bureaus give the necessary platform for captains to conduct regular check-ins and appraisals to see how well the limited partners are getting on.

 A captain needs to be a model limited partner so that, beyond training, they can also show the way by example.
 They need to be models of how to succeed and what not to do to thrive.
 They must also use their own experiences to measure expectations for existing and upcoming limited partners.
-While this is so, every adult community member can be called upon to work as a community public servant, including as a captain.
+While this is so, every adult community member who has clearly expressed their will to serve can be called upon to work as a community public servant, including as a captain.

 To enhance the chances of success, the captain liaises with limited partners to form and sustain an effective support system, which new entrants turn to as they navigate the initial days since joining.
 Captains can undertake this function with other captains within or beyond their branch.